-The entrance to Becmead Road is flanked by turreted Edwardian buildings.
-No. 186 matches the building directly across Streatham High Road, now occupied by Lloyds Bank, and is decorated with bold gables, brickwork incorporating decorative swags and pronounced bands of dressed stone.
-The drainage records show that approval was granted in 1900 for this parade and the contractor was William Mason.
-E. B. Lanson is recorded as the architect of No. 192.
+The junction to Becmead Road is flanked by turreted Edwardian buildings.
+No.186 matches the building directly across Streatham High Road, now occupied by Lloyds Bank, and is decorated with bold gables, brickwork incorporating decorative swags and pronounced bands of dressed stone.
+The drainage records show that approval

-Nos 194-l98 is the Iceland supermarket.
-The design of this two storey block makes no concession to its immediate neighbours or the local architecture.
+Nos.
+194-198 is the Iceland supermarket.
+The design of this two-storey block makes no concession to its immediate neighbours or the local architecture.
 The building presents a modern shop front with a virtually windowless upper part clad with unsightly profile metal sheeting.